devjoe1991/yourora-native/docs/component-color-analysis.md

 # Component Color Usage Analysis

 ## Overview
-This document provides a comprehensive analysis of all components and their color usage patterns in the YourOra app, as required by Prompt 4.
+This document provides a comprehensive analysis of all components and their color usage patterns in the Miha app, as required by Prompt 4.

 ---